-Then there is the counter argument that is scientists also have a bias, and that scientist have a motive to exaggerate any climate change threat, making what scientists say no more unbiased than what fossil fuel companies say.
+Then there is the counter argument that is scientists also have a bias, and that scientists also have a motive to exaggerate any climate change threat, making what scientists say no more unbiased than what fossil fuel companies say.

 Or, perhaps, it is that most people feel only other people are influenced by advertising and promotion, just like most people feel they are a better than average driver.
 Even if only other people are influenced, the budget that goes into influencing opinions does have some effect.

-This is a page to examine who spends what budget and efforts to influence options on climate change.
+This is a page to examine the budgets available to various advocate groups, and who spends what budget and efforts to influence support for renewables vs fossil fuels.